Indie rock: Dunedin sound

-The city of Dunedin, New Zealand, produced the independent record label Flying Nun Records, whose artists defined the Dunedin sound, which would be particularly influential on the development of indie rock's sound.
+The city of Dunedin, New Zealand, produced many of the bands that formed the cornerstone of the independent record label Flying Nun Records.
+These artists defined the Dunedin sound, which would be particularly influential on the development of indie rock's sound.
 According to Audioculture, one of the earliest Dunedin Sound band was Chris Knox's band the Enemy, which emerged as a post-punk group, whose members also included Alec Bathgate.
 Although the group was only around for a short time, their shows impressed the teenage musicians that came to see them, including a young Shayne Carter, who went on to form Bored Games, the DoubleHappys and Straitjacket Fits.
 Knox later formed another short-lived punk band called Toy Love, and after it broke up, he went on to start the influential band Tall Dwarfs, who were an integral influence on the emergence of home-recorded lo-fi indie.
 The punk-inspired aspects of the scene were often inspired by opposition to Robert Muldoon and his government, which prompted satire or outright criticism.
 The scene saw bands take influence from punk rock, but strip away its aggression for a reverb heavy, pop–influenced sound.
 Marked by the Clean's 1981 debut single "Tally-Ho!" and 1982's Dunedin Double EP featuring the Chills, Sneaky Feelings, the Verlaines and the Stones, its guitars were often jangly and droning and vocals indistinct.
 The following years, the Dunedin sound spread to other New Zealand cities such as Christchurch or Auckland.